vcato/practical_tdd/README.md

     if TEST_GOLD:
         assert process_purchase(100, True, 5) == 80   # gold
 ```

+With both flags set to `False`, run the tests.
+They pass—this verifies State I (both off, green) and State II is trivially satisfied since the fix code exists but is inactive.

 ### 3. Enter State III (fix off, test on)